wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 ## Looking at those ports

-Ports go only one direction - they are either **input**, or **output** (never both, neither or anything else).
+Ports go in only one direction: they are input or output, never both.
+(An `identity` step replicates its input on its output.)

-Any input port can be *primary* on its step, or *secondary*.
-(No 'tertiary'.)
-Same for output ports.

-A step can have at most a single primary input port and primary output port.
-All input ports that are not primary, are secondary.

-The primary input port is usually named `source` (by convention).
-Secondary ports commonly have names based on their role in the step (e.g., `schema`).

-The primary output port is usually named `result` (by convention).
-Secondary output ports will also be given descriptive names (e.g., `report`).

-Either type of port can also accept sequences, that is to say, a step can be defined such that *multiple* documents are expected on a port.
-This is very useful in XProc with steps designed to sift, split or merge data streams, as well as providing opportunities for parallel processing.

-The conventional names for the primary ports `source` (for input) and `result` (for output) are handy because they correspond with other technical uses of those terms.
+The conventional name for the primary port is "source".
+The conventional name for the primary output port is "result".
+These names correspond with the uses of these terms in XSLT and XQuery.

+So every port with an input is likely to have a 'source', while every port with an output is likely to have its 'result'.
+It is sometimes useful for a step to have input but no output - `p:sink` being the simple example.

+The 'source' and 'result' ports can carry sequences when the steps on which they are defined say so - and when permitted to be sequences they may also be empty (have no documents bound to them): a sequence with no members, not a single.

+Ports apart from 'source' and 'result' will be secondary, and will have names indicating their roles in the operation of their steps - a good example is a 'schema' secondary input port for a validation step, which a processor uses to provide the schema.

 ---